intelliot/x-address-proposal/src/README.md

 ### Disadvantages

-Support for tagged addresses must be added to client software, which may take time.
+Support for Extended Addresses must be added to client software, which may take time.

-Parsing a tagged address is more complex than only parsing a classic address.
+Parsing an Extended Address is more complex than only parsing a classic address.

 #### Amelioration